abondar24/BigDataDemo/HadoopDemo/HdfsDemo/README.md

 ## Demos

-1. Copy File (cfc) - Copy a file from local file system to hdfs
+1. Copy File (cfc) - Copy a file from local file system to HDFS.
+2. File System Cat (fscc) - Show contents of file on stored in HDFS.

 ## Build and Run
 ```